Beanalini/nebulousMaze/README.md

   - To run the Team Profile Generator App:

   - Enter ```node index.js``` at the terminal command-line prompt.
-  - You will then be presented with the main menu which gives you the option to add a manager, engineer, intern or finish building the team.
-Navigate the options using the arrow keys and press enter to submit your selection.
+  - You will then be presented with the main menu which gives you the option to select an employee type (Manager, Engineer or Intern) or to generate the team profile Navigate the options using the arrow keys and press enter to submit your selection.
     - If you select Manager, you will be asked to enter name, employee ID, email address and office number.
     - If you select Engineer, you will be asked to enter name, employee ID, email address and GitHub user name.
     - If you select Intern, you will be asked to enter name, employee ID, email address and school.